pywbem/pywbemtools/docs/pywbemlistener/cmdshelp.rst

     Usage: pywbemlistener [GENERAL-OPTIONS] start NAME [COMMAND-OPTIONS]

       Start a named WBEM indication listener in the background.

+      The NAME argument wil be used as the name of the new WBEM indication listener.

       A listener with that name must not be running, otherwise the command fails.